Haron-Prime/My_config_files/.local/bin/README.md

 The results of all scripts are displayed in the xmobar using pipes

-Some scripts use characters from [Font-Awesome](https://github.com/FortAwesome/Font-Awesome) and [Weather Icons Font](https://github.com/erikflowers/weather-icons)
+Some scripts use characters from [Font-Awesome]: https://github.com/FortAwesome/Font-Awesome and [Weather Icons Font]: https://github.com/erikflowers/weather-icons